woodruffw/pledger/README.md

 # do a report on april, then march
 pledger -d april expenses/
 pledger -d 3 expenses

+# -l/--last is a shortcut for last month's ledger
+pledger -l expenses/
 ```

+`pledger` can also generate a report for all records with `pledger --all`.

 By default, pledger outputs a plain text report.
 You can use the `--json` flag to output JSON
 instead, for consumption by other tools: